fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_submodels.rst

 This has the same behavior as the previous one, but the second one will allow substitution of submodels, as shown in next part.

-In details, :code:`CountWingAtoms` is declared as a submodel that fulfills the role of "wing atom counter", identified by the :code:`"atom_counter.wing"` (that is put in constant :code:`WING_ATOM_COUNTER` to avoid typos, as it is used several times).
+In details, :code:`CountWingAtoms`is declared as a submodel that fulfills the role of "wing atom counter", identified by the :code:`"atom_counter.wing"` (that is put in constant :code:`WING_ATOM_COUNTER`to avoid typos, as it is used several times).
 The same applies to the roles of "fuselage atom counter" and "empennage atom counter".

-In the :code:`CountAtoms` class, the submodel that counts wing atoms is retrieved with :code:`oad.RegisterSubmodel.get_submodel(WING_ATOM_COUNTER)`.
+In the :code:`CountAtoms` class, the line :code:`oad.RegisterSubmodel.get_submodel(WING_ATOM_COUNTER)` expresses the **requirement** of getting a submodel that counts wing atoms.

 ..
 Important::

-    As long as only one submodel is declared in all the used Python modules, the above instruction will provide it.
+    As long as only one declared submodel fulfills a requirement, the above instruction will be enough to provide it.

+    See below how to manage several "concurrent" submodels.

 **********************************
 How to declare a custom submodel ?